MicrosoftDocs/query-docs/query-languages/dax/summarizecolumns-function-dax.md

 ```
 The result of the above query would include whatever rows were specified in the Treatas filter, regardless of whether they were valid or not.
 For instance, the result would be a single-row table ("United States", "Alberta"), even if no such row with [Country] = "United States" and [State] = "Alberta" existed in the 'Geography' table.

-This issue was known and has been addressed by the update.After the update, such invalid rows will be filtered out, and only valid rows from the GroupBy table will be returned.
+This issue was known and has been addressed by the update.
+After the update, such invalid rows will be filtered out, and only valid rows from the GroupBy table will be returned.
 Therefore, the result for the query above would be empty, as there are no valid rows matching the specified [Country] and [State] values in the 'Geography' table.

 ### Disallow mixed Keepfilters/overriddefilters on same table/cluster ###